DaRealFreak/watcher-go/README.md

   -h, --help              help for account
   -p, --password string   password of the user (required)
-      --url string        url for the association of the account (required) -u, --username string   username you want to add (required)
+      --url string        url for the association of the account (required) -u, --user string       username you want to add (required)
 ```

 Items can be added by executing following command: